ArunprasadA27/scalar-dsa-js/Intermediate-1/Day06-IntroToArrays/02.Additional/Q3.TimeToEquality/Question.md

-## Q2.
-Second Largest
+## Q3.
+Time to equality

 ### Problem Description
 -----------------------
-You are given an integer array A. You have to find the second largest element/value in the array or report that no such element exists.
+Given an integer array A of size N. In one second, you can increase the value of one element by 1. \
+Find the minimum time in seconds to make all elements of the array equal.

 ### Problem Constraints
 -----------------------